-The Heinz College, Australia does not operate a campus police force.
-All students, faculty, staff and guests are encouraged to promptly report criminal incidents, accidents and other emergencies to local authorities.
-Crimes and emergencies can be reported at any time of day or night seven days a week:
+CMU-A does not operate a campus police force.
+All students, faculty, staff and guests are encouraged to promptly report criminal incidents, accidents and other emergencies to local authorities Crimes and emergencies can be reported at any time of day or night seven days a week:

 - In person at South Australia (SA) Police, Adelaide Station, 60 Wakefield Street, Adelaide (approximately 200m from campus). - By calling South Australia Police on 000 for emergencies.
 For non-urgent assistance, call SA Police on 131 444.
-These numbers are displayed throughout the Heinz College Australia building, and students are advised during orientation how to determine which number is appropriate. - The Torrens Building security is managed by PSSB, which is housed in the State Administration Building at 200 Victoria Square Adelaide (adjacent to the campus).
-The Heinz College tenancy within the Torrens Building at 220 Victoria Square Adelaide is managed by SA Monitoring (provided by Heinz College).
+These numbers are displayed throughout CMU-A's premises and students are advised during orientation how to determine which number is appropriate. - The Torrens Building security is managed by PSSB, which is housed in the State Administration Building at 200 Victoria Square Adelaide (adjacent to the campus).
+The CMU-A tenancy within the Torrens Building at 220 Victoria Square Adelaide is managed by SA Monitoring (provided by Heinz College).